Shanna Kabatznick

 Topics

-networking sales training cross cultural communication certified virtual speaker womens leadership diversity and inclusion sales women entrepreneurship women in sales women in real estate public speaking team building leadership author women and leadership women empowerment
+sales training cross cultural communication womens leadership women entrepreneurship women in sales women in real estate public speaking team building women and leadership women empowerment overcoming the imposter syndrome imposter syndrome bring it on imposter syndrome

 Best Story